 Advanced Standing Program

-Our Advanced Standing Alternative Plan (ASAP) MSW program begins each summer semester and is available on campus and online.
+Our Advanced Standing Alternative Plan (ASAP) MSW program begins each Summer semester and is available on the Columbus campus and online.
 It is designed for students who have earned their Bachelor of Social Work (BSSW) within the last five years and achieved a 3.0 undergraduate GPA for your Social Work degree and a “B” or better in all required social work courses.
-The ASAP plan can be completed in three semesters going full-time, or you can choose to go part-time.
+The ASAP plan can be completed full-time in one year (three semesters) or part-time in two years (six semesters).

 Advanced Standing Admissions Requirements